project & teams

 We hope that this wide range of promotional activity will serve to initiate a conversation across the boundaries between public policy, education, and art in order to establish a new narrative agenda that is inspired by the notion of a Level Telling Field introduced in our project.

-Team Purple is led by Dora Kostakopoulou from KULeuven, who is assisted by Mahmood Messkoub from EUR and Sofie Put from beweging.net.
+Team Purple (Wp 8) is led by Dora Kostakopoulou from KULeuven, who is assisted by Mahmood Messkoub from EUR and Sofie Put (beweging.net).
 All other partners of OPPORTUNITIES (BUW, CNCA, GRDR, IFZ, TON, REAPN, UGB-GERM, UGent, University of Ghana) are also contributing to the dissemination of the project.

-Team Blue is lead by the general coordinator, Michel Debruyne, the scientific coordinator, Roy Sommer, and the project manager, Sofie Put.
+Team Blue (Wp 1) is lead by the general coordinator, Michel Debruyne, and Sofie Put, project mamager.

-Team Blue is also responsible for the project’s Ethics Committee, which is led by the project manager, Sofie Put.
+Team Blue (Wp 1) is also responsible for the project’s Ethics Committee.
 Members of the Ethics Committee include partners from beweging.net, BUW, GRDR, KULeuven, and UGent.